jsheridanwells/JeremyWells.Io/_posts/2020-06-12-walking-weather-skeleton-01.md

 Instead of returning random objects in the boilerplate code, we'll return values from a live API.
 The [OpenWeatherMap API](https://openweathermap.org/api) is an easy way to incorporate third-party data when testing out a project.
 You'll need to create an account, then get an API key to be able to make requests from their service.

 1. Go to [https://OpenWeatherMap.org/api](https://openweathermap.org/api) and click __"Sign in"__.
-Create an account if you haven't and log in.
+Create an account if you haven't before and log in.
 1. If you are at [home.openweathermap.org](https://home.openweathermap.org), at the top of the page is a nav item called __"API keys"__.
 Click that you'll arrive [here](https://home.openweathermap.org/api_keys).
 1. Click the __"Generate"__ button.
 Name the key and save it.
 1. The table will now list your API key.
-We'll copy this in the next step so that's available in our application.
+We'll copy this in the next step so that it's available in our application.

 At this point, we can test out the OpenWeatherMap API to get an idea of the data structure it returns.
 [Postman]() is a great tool for this.
 You can download it [from here]() if you don't have it yet.